 The Oregon secondary produced four NFL Draft picks in the 2021 cycle.
 Deommodore Lenoir, Thomas Graham Jr., and Brady Breeze all went on Day 3.
 Meanwhile, star safety Jevon Holland was selected by the Miami Dolphins in Round 2.
-All this talent, yet, Wright could be better than all of them.
+All this talent, but could Wright be better than all of them?

 Mykael Wright’s athletic profile